jo-pol/MAE-gf/Marian's-patterns.md

 ### Sunny stitch
 <img alt="sunny stitch" align="left" src="https://github.com/MAETempels/MAE-gf/blob/master/images_wt/gf-0902-wt.png">

 This stitch I created because I wished to see a little loop at the sides of the rose ground.
-To obtain this, I used a very onorthodox stitch.
+To obtain this, I used a very onorthodox stitch. <br>
 The colour grey indicates `cross only`.
-<br><br><br><br>
+<br><br>

 > [sunny stitch in plaits][G-0902-f], [sunny stitch in square][G-0902-q]
 <p><br>